 During those years, Ceyda initiated transnational collaborations including Martha Graham Dance Company’s Panorama project for the first time in Europe; presenting the RE-RITE, an award-winning immersive/interactive installation that features a film of the Philharmonia Orchestra playing Stravinsky’s The Rite of Spring, conducted by Esa-Pekka Salonen; co-organising ‘Yolda / Onderweg / En Route’, a musical celebration of the 50th year of Turkish migration to Belgium; initiating “Europe for Festivals, Festivals for Europe (EFFE)” Hub for Turkey, a project of the European Festivals Association (EFA) co-financed by the European Union; co-organising the Atelier for Young Festivals Managers of the European Festivals Association (EFA) in Izmir.

+She has also curated programmes internationally, including artistic programmes celebrating diplomatic relations between Turkey and the Netherlands, and Turkey and Poland.
+In 2010, she wrote a grant project financed by Izmir Development Agency to found MUZIKSEV, the first traditional instrument museum of Turkey.
 Ceyda worked for the other initiatives of IKSEV such as Academy IKSEV, a pedagogical platform for master classes in the field of music and dance, and the Dr. Nejat Eczacıbasi National Composition Contest, which aims to encourage young Turkish composers of contemporary music.
 In 2010, she wrote a grant project financed by Izmir Development Agency to found MUZIKSEV, the first traditional instrument museum of Turkey.
-In 2011 Ceyda, herself holding a certificate of the Atelier for Young Festivals Managers of EFA in Edinburgh, stood as co-organizer of the Atelier for Young Festival Managers in Izmir.

 In 2014, Ceyda was awarded with the medal of “Bene Merito” by the Foreign Ministry of the Republic of Poland for promoting Polish arts on an international festival scene.